-LGE does not compel any employee to work against their will, either by intimidation or threat, or by physical confinement, human trafficking, slavery or any other means.
-As part of the hiring process, LGE will provide employees with a written employment agreement in a language they can understand.
-LGE will not demand that employees surrender any government-issued identification, such as a passport, to the company as a condition of employment.
-LGE will not require employees to pay any recruitment fees or other related fees for their employment.
+LGE shall not allow any form of forced labor that is against the free will of employees by unfairly restricting their mental or physical freedom, such as threat, coercion, imprisonment, human trafficking, and slave labor.
+LGE shall provide employees with a written employment agreement in a language they can understand and maintain documentation as required by the local law.
+LGE shall not demand that employees surrender any government-issued identification, such as a passport, to the company as a condition of employment.
+LGE shall not require employees to pay any recruitment fees or other related fees for their employment.